dotnet/docs/docs/core/tools/dotnet-tool-update.md

 `-g|--global`

 Specifies that the update is for a user-wide tool.
 Can't be combined with the `--tool-path` option.
-If you don't specify this option, you must specify the `--tool-path` option.
+Omitting both `--global` and `--tool-path` specifies that the tool to be updated is a local tool.

 `-h|--help`